 - A commitment to quality, timeliness, and continuous improvement.

-To earn the B.S. with a major in mechanical engineering technology, you must fulfill the requirements of IPFW (see Part 8 ); the College of Engineering, Technology, and Computer Science (see Part 4 ); and the A.S., and complete the following courses, earning a grade of C or better in those courses that serve as prerequisites:
+To earn the B.S. with a major in construction engineering technology, you must fulfill the requirements of IPFW (see Part 8 ) and the College of Engineering, Technology, and Computer Science (see Part 4 ), those for an associate degree in architectural engineering technology or civil engineering technology, and the additional requirements below: